The Unforgivable: Plot

 Emily, the younger adopted sister of Katie, overhears her parents talking about Ruth and discovers the letters.
 As she reads them, Emily is moved by Ruth's words, and is reduced to tears.
 Emily takes it upon herself to contact Ruth and arrange a meeting.
 At the end of their meeting, Emily informs Ruth that Katie will have a rehearsal at a local auditorium later that day.
 As Emily returns home, Steve stalks her, discovering where she lives.

-Ruth returns to the Ingrams’ home to speak with John about approaching Katie.
+Ruth returns to the Ingrams' home to speak with John about approaching Katie.
 He is not home, though, and Ruth is approached by a furious Liz who tells her to leave.
 Through flashbacks, it is revealed that it was the five-year-old Katie who had actually fired the shot that killed the sheriff, but Ruth took the blame, to protect her.
 Learning the truth, Liz feels sympathetic towards Ruth and drives her to the recital.

-After learning about Katie, Steve becomes more insistent on the idea of revenge; however, he catches his brother Keith in bed with his wife and beats him in anger.
+After learning about Katie, Steve becomes more insistent on the idea of revenge; however, as soon as he comes home with his baby, he catches his wife Hannah having sex with his brother Keith, and then starts beating him up in a fit of rage, before leaving the house.
 Motivated by anger, he kidnaps Emily, thinking she is Katie.
 As Ruth arrives at the recital, she receives a phone call from Steve who demands that Ruth come to where they are.
 Liz drives her to the location and, becoming aware of the situation, calls the authorities as Ruth goes inside.
 Steve declares his intent to kill the girl, but when Ruth expresses remorse for all that has happened, he cannot go through with it.
 Ruth helps Emily out of the room, then gives herself up to the police and Steve is arrested.
 Her parole officer arrives at the scene, and Ruth is released.
 As Ruth begins to walk away, she notices Emily's parents and Katie have come to pick up Emily, and Ruth and Katie finally meet again and embrace.